Dear Leica Photographers... have you considered using a flash?

 Much of what we assume about the difficult reputation of using a flash is a holdover from film photography.
 Admittedly, it was tricky back then.
 Not that it was impossible.
 But there was always a certain amount of blind trust involved towards one's ability to meter correctly - whether by experience or from repeated light readings.
 And on those occasion when absolute certainty was necessary beyond a doubt, we depended on polaroid backs (albeit limited to medium format cameras) for instant visual verification of the exposure.

-Of course the process hasn't changed all the much with digital photography.
+Of course the process hasn't changed all that much with digital photography.
 Professionals still rely on their experience and double check with repeated light readings.
 But unlike film, we no longer need to rely solely on trust or a polaroid back.
 Nowadays, instant visual verification is just a play button away.
 All one needs to do is double check the exposure of a sample image capture on review, either on the rear LCD screen of the camera or on a computer screen (if the camera is tethered properly).

 Realizing how digital cameras can potentially make flash photography much less challenging, I wonder why more Leica enthusiasts will not consider it.
 I mean why not?
 I'm curious myself.
 But, I suppose it's not difficult to understand.
 Like most natural light photographer, it's not as if I'm particularly eager to expose how rusty I am with a flash - especially outside the safe confines of a controlled environment.
 So for this reason, I decided to familiarize myself behind closed doors, with Anna and Judit holed up inside my office on a Saturday afternoon.

 Yes, Anna was finally back from her extended trip.